TheCommsChannel/TC2-BBS-mesh/README.md

    ```
 ## Radio Configuration

-Note: Radio device role must be set to **CLIENT**, other roles may allow the BBS to communicate for a short time, but then the BBS will stop responding to requests
+Note: There have been reports of issues with some device roles that may allow the BBS to communicate for a short time, but then the BBS will stop responding to requests.

+The following device roles that have been tested and working:
+- **Client**
+- **Router_Client**

 ## Features